waggle-sensor/sage-vectordb-example/Readme.md

 # Sage w/Vector Database

-A repo of examples of how Sage can be used with [Weaviate](https://github.com/weaviate/weaviate) for cool machine-learning related tasks.
+A repo of examples of how Sage can be used with [Weaviate](https://github.com/weaviate/weaviate) and other VectorDBs for cool machine-learning related tasks.

 ## Examples